ourcodingclub/ourcodingclub.github.io/_tutorials/modelling.md

 Linear regression and linear model are complete synonyms, and we usually use these terms when we're quantifying the effect of a __continuous__ explanatory variable on a __continuous__ response variable: what is the change in _Y_ for a 1 unit change in _X_?
 We just did this for the sheep data: what is the weight gain for each extra day pre-weaning?

 Now enters the ANOVA, which stands for Analysis of Variance.
 We usually talk about an ANOVA when we're quantifying the effect of a __discrete, or categorical__ explanatory variable on a __continuous__ response variable.
 We just did with the apples: how does the mean yield vary depending on the spacing category?
 It is also a linear model, but instead of getting a slope that allows us to predict the yield for any value of spacing, we get an estimate of the yield for each category.

 So, just to let it sink, repeat after us: _ANOVA is a linear regression_ (and here is a [nice article](https://www.theanalysisfactor.com/why-anova-and-linear-regression-are-the-same-analysis/) explaining the nitty gritty stuff).
 You can run the `anova` function on our linear model object `apples.m` and see how you get the same p-value:

 ```r
 anova(apples.m)
 ```

+__To learn more about ANOVA, check out [our ANOVA tutorial]({{ site.baseurl }}/tutorials/anova/)!__

 {% endcapture %}
 {% include callout.html content=callout colour="important" %}

 ## Checking assumptions

 In addition to checking whether this model makes sense from an ecological perspective, we should check that it actually meets the assumptions of a linear model:

 1- are the residuals, which describe the difference between the observed and predicted value of the dependent variable, normally distributed?